jheg/jheg.github.io/_posts/2014-12-15-inheritance.markdown

 <h4>What's inheritance?</h4>

-With the exception of BasicObject ( The uppermost class in Ruby ) all classes inherit from a superclass.
+With the exception of <span class="mono">BasicObject</span> ( The uppermost class in Ruby ) all classes inherit from a superclass.
 To understand this better lets create two initial classes:

 {% highlight ruby linenos %}